bugzilla/bugzilla/docs/en/rst/using/finding.rst

 Adding and Removing Tags on Bugs
 ================================

-XXX Looks like you can no longer do this from search results; is that right?
+.. todo:: Looks like you can no longer do this from search results; is that right?

 You can add and remove tags from individual bugs, which let you find and manage bugs more easily.
 Tags are per-user and so are only visible and editable